About Us

 Historic Preservation Program Manager, 4Culture

 Emily P. Lawsin is Historic Preservation Program Manager at 4Culture, where she manages Preservation Special Projects, Landmark Nomination Support, and Equipment for Organizations grants, as well as the Beyond Integrity program.
 Emily is National President Emerita of the Filipino American National Historical Society and co-author of Filipino Women in Detroit.
 For 30 years, she taught Asian American Studies at universities in California and the Midwest.
-As the parent and guardian of a child and sibling who have developmental disabilities, she is an advocate for inclusion and disability justice and currently serves on the Seattle Cultural Accesibility Consortium (SCAC) Committee.
+As the parent and guardian of a child and sibling who have developmental disabilities, she is an advocate for inclusion and disability justice and currently serves on the Seattle Cultural Accessibility Consortium (SCAC) Committee.
 An oral historian and spoken word poet, she has performed on radio and stage throughout the U.S.

 MILES SCHLAGEL (he/him)